Director/ Associate Dean: Dr. Julie Barris

 Every instructor maintains a record of attendance and has a right to determine the importance of any absences a student may incur during the course insofar as the absence affects the student's performance and achievement in class, the taking of examinations, class participation, laboratory work, or any other factor considered by the instructor in determining the grade a student will receive.
 All course work must be completed with the last meeting of the class.

-Online courses, while not meeting in person, still require students to log in a few times each week, participate in discussions or other relevant learning sessions (chats, Collaborate, etc.), and to submit papers, quizzes, and other assignments by the deadline and as instructed by the professor.
-Failure to log in or not participate does not constitute a withdrawal.
+Online courses, while not meeting in person, still require students to log in a few times each week, participate in discussions or other relevant learning sessions (chats, Wikis, etc.), and to submit papers, quizzes, and other assignments by the deadline and as instructed by the professor.
+Failure to log in or not participate may result in an unofficial withdrawal that could impact financial aid.
 See Withdrawal Policy.

 Attendance at accelerated courses (7- or 8-week formats) is mandatory and students may be penalized for missing a class.
 If you know that you have to miss a class during an accelerated course, you must inform the ADCS office prior to registering for the class and you must communicate with your instructor ahead of time to be sure of his/her policy and the work that needs made up.

 If students absent themselves excessively from consecutive classes, the absences are reported to the Director of Adult Degree & Continuing Studies.
 Once reported, efforts will be made to intervene with the student to accommodate any reasons the student might not be attending classes.
 The University attempts to maintain a safe, positive, and nurturing atmosphere to help every individual student succeed.
 If, after intervention, the student continues a pattern of chronic absenteeism, then he or she shall be subjected to immediate dismissal from the University.